Executive Director, Co-Founder

 Calls For Artists & Opportunities contributor

 John E. Ramspott

 Susannah Darrow is a native Atlantan who left briefly to study art history, printmaking, 60s and 70s underground music, and English.
-She serves on the Board of Directors of ART PAPERS magazine, Vouched Books and the Forward Arts Foundation Emerging Artist Award Committee.
-She received a BA in Art History from the University of Georgia and is currently completing a Masters in Art History from Georgia State University.
+She serves on the Board of Directors of ART PAPERS magazine and the Forward Arts Foundation Emerging Artist Award Committee.
+She received a BA in Art History from the University of Georgia and a Masters in Art History from Georgia State University.
 Her thesis examines the role of hybridity in the work of contemporary photography, Lalla Essaydi.